Professional wrestling aerial techniques: Diving 450 elbow drop

 The wrestler dives forward from an elevated position performing a 450 somersault landing on the supine opponent with the elbow drop.
 Independent wrestler Flip Kendrick has used the move.
 John Morrison uses a modified version of this move which sees him utilizing a diving cartwheel motion during the move and uses this as a finisher calling it the Countdown to IMPACT, IMPACT Elbow (using both names while in Impact Wrestling), and Thursday Night Delight respectively.

 Diving back elbow drop

 This less common variation sees a wrestler stand facing away from a standing or supine opponent and in an elevated position (usually the top turnbuckle).
 The wrestler then dives backwards to strike the opponent.
 Ted DiBiase has used this move against a supine opponent as a finisher.

 Diving pointed elbow drop

 The wrestler sits on the top turnbuckle with a foot on each second rope facing a supine opponent.
 The wrestler then leaps forward while clasping both forearms together, landing on their knees, driving an elbow into the opponent.
 It was used and popularized by Bret Hart and Stone Cold Steve Austin.

 Shooting star elbow drop

-This move sees a wrestler jumping forward from an elevated position followed by executing a mid-air backflip to land elbow first on an opponent lying on the mat.
+This move sees a wrestler jumping forward from an elevated position followed by executing a mid-air backflip to land elbow first on an opponent lying on the mat, Teddy Hart use this move as the "Hart Attack 2.0".